 BTEC National Certificates and Extended Certificates are assessed using a combination of internal and external assessments.
 Assessment is 60% examinations and 40% coursework.

 This course develops skills that are useful in a number of jobs and professions including law, business, medicine, journalism, marketing, advertising, personnel work, management and many more.
 You can progress to Higher Education to study a variety of courses such as business and marketing, education and health care and also different areas of psychology such as forensic psychology.

 Meet the A Level expert

-Katie studied a BSc in Psychology at the University of Sheffield and a PGCE at the University of Huddersfield.
+Rebecca studied a BA (Hons) in Criminology with Psychology at Leeds Beckett University and a PGCE at Sheffield Hallam University.